getrudech/CLANTIKITI/README.md

 - Phone:0797660714
 - E-mail: gcherono15@gmail.com.
 ## Description:
-Clan tikiti is an application that enables people to order their tickets online, keeps a record of attendees and notifies them on upcoming events ​ Thus allowing for an iterative process that uses user feedback to enable evolution of service delivery.
+Clan tikiti is an application that enables people to order their tickets online, keeps a reco0rd of attendees and notifies them on upcoming events ​ Thus allowing for an iterative process that uses user feedback to enable evolution of service delivery.
 ## Technologies Used:
 - Java
 - Json and Gson